10 Gorgeous Castles You Can Rent on Airbnb

 Chateau Bordeaux and vineyard in Saint-Sulpice-et-Cameyrac, France

 For a real retreat, this Airbnb chateau in southwest France is your place.
 Despite its medieval exterior, the rooms inside are contemporary, and you’ll love the amenities.
 Along with the eight bedrooms, there’s an entertainment room complete with a pool table and bar—or you can always tap into your love of wine at one of the nearby vineyards.
 Plus, an outdoor pool, grilling space, and hammock let you relax without staying cooped up inside.
+These abandoned castles around the world are worth a visit.

 Castle of Badia in Poggibonsi, Italy